jeremyBanks/database/docs/rfcs/0003-initial.md

 ["managed transactions" interface](https://sequelize.org/master/manual/transactions.html#managed-transactions),
 where an async callback function's settlement result (returning or throwing) is used to implicitly commit or rollback a transaction.

+### Column Metadata and Record Results

+Driver result objects should be able to expose column metadata, such as the row names and possibly types.
+These should be used to provide a method like `queryRecord` that returns result rows as a `Record<string, ResultValue>` using the result column names, instead of an `Array<ResultValue>`.
+Richer type mapping may also be explored later.